Table of Contents

 Our developers have tested numerous solutions.
 Yours was the finest technology-wise.
 And the technical support of SMSAPI was exceptionally helpful during implementation.
 With those kinds of advantages, one cent less or more didn’t really matter.

 Nice to hear that.
-Thank you for an interesting conversation.
+Thank you for an exciting conversation.